5 nights from: $1195 Single Supplement: FREE

 This morning, we visit Cathedral Square, the central plaza in Riobamba.
 Then we take a ride on the Devil's Nose (Nariz del Diablo in Spanish) section of Ecuador's Trans-Andean Railway, where the tracks make switchbacks to work their way through steep mountain terrain.
 This section of the railway was a feat of engineering originally built to solve the problem of running trains from the high-altitude capital of Quito to Guayaquil on Ecuador's Pacific Coast.
 Over the years, other parts of the Trans-Andean Railroad have fallen into disuse, but the tracks along the steep Devil's Nose section continue to provide a thrilling ride.

 After breakfast at our hotel, we discover Cuenca and its traditions on a tour of the city, which is 8,200 feet above sea level.
-Cuenca has been recognized as a UNESCO World Heritage Site because of its well-preserved Spanish Colonial architecture.
+Cuenca has been recognized as is a UNESCO World Heritage Site because of its well-preserved Spanish Colonial architecture.
 The skyline is dotted with church domes, and four rivers wind through the charming cityscape of gardens, cobblestone streets, and ironwork balconies.
-We’ll explore the Abdon Calderon Park, a flower market, the New Cathedral (begun in 1885), and the Calle Larga—a historic street—in this bustling city of about 500,000 people.
-We’ll also take in the panoramic view of Cuenca from Turi Hill and visit an orchid farm.
+We'll explore the Abdon Calderon Park, a flower market, the New Cathedral (begun in 1885), and the Calle Larga—a historic street—in this bustling city of more than 500,000 people.
+We'll also take in the panoramic view of Cuenca from Turi Hill and visit an orchid farm.
 Cuenca is famous for its flowers and the farm we visit specializes in the cultivation, reproduction and sale of many kinds of orchids.

 We'll enjoy an included lunch, and then in mid-afternoon take a short ride to San Pedro de los Olivos, where we visit a workshop to see the hand-woven shawls called macanas being made.
 We return to our hotel in Cuenca afterwards.
 Dinner is on your own this evening.

 After breakfast, we ride from Cuenca into the mountains to visit Cajas National Park (Parque Nacional Cajas).
-Here we experience the Andean páramo—a unique high-altitude environment of low-growing plants, the South American version of alpine tundra.
+Here we experience the Andean páramo—a high-altitude environment of low-growing plants, the South American version of alpine tundra.
 Elevations in the park range from 10,170 feet to its high point, the top of the mountain named Cerro Arquitectos, at 14,600 feet.
 The park offers vistas of pristine mountain scenery including 270 glacially formed lakes and lagoons, and is home to birds and wildlife characteristic of the heights of the Andes.